winitzki/scall/tutorial/programming_dhall.md

 ### Typeclass derivation

-For many typeclasses, it is possible to compute typeclass evidence values for more complicated types automatically from given typeclass evidence values for simpler types.
+For many typeclasses, it is possible to compute typeclass evidence values for more complicated types automatically from given   evidence values for simpler types.
-This sort of computation is known as "typeclass derivation".
+This kind of computation is known as "typeclass derivation".

 In Haskell and Scala, the compiler can perform sophisticated typeclass derivation _automatically_.
 In Dhall, we need to pass typeclass evidence manually to appropriate derivation functions.
-We will now look at some examples of how that works.
+We will now look at some examples of  that.

 The first example is the derivation of a `Monoid` typeclass evidence for a product type.
 If `Monoid` evidence values are given for types `P` and `Q`, the `Monoid` evidence value can be computed automatically for the product type `{ _1 : P, _2 : Q }`.